-I am the Senior Tutor for all the Media & Communications department undergraduate joint degrees (BA Anthropology & Media, BA Media & English, BA Media & Sociology, BA History & Journalism) and BA Journalism.
+I am the Senior Tutor for the Department of Media, Communications and Cultural Studies undergraduate joint degrees (BA Anthropology & Media, BA Media & English, BA Media & Sociology, BA History & Journalism) and BA Journalism.

-I am the admissions tutor for the Department of Media and Communications postgraduate research programmes (MRes, MPhil/PhD).
+I am the admissions tutor for the Department of Media, Communications and Cultural Studies postgraduate research programmes (MRes, MPhil/PhD).

 I am the programme convenor for the MA Film and Screen Studies (autumn term) and also module convenor of Archaeology of the Moving Image (PG/UG) and Moving Image and Spectatorship (UG).